BraedonWooding/solarsharp/docs/GETTING_STARTED.md

 3. **Check Examples**
     - Browse the test suite for real-world examples
-    - Study the WotCI plugin system implementation
+    - Study the WotCI (Wrath of the Continuous Integration) plugin system implementation
     - Review security test cases for edge cases

 ## Getting Help